 MVHR works quite simply by extracting the air from the polluted sources e.g. kitchen, bathroom, toilets and utility rooms and supplying air to the ‘living’ rooms e.g. bedrooms, living rooms, studies etc. The extracted air is taken through a central heat exchanger and the heat recovered into the supply air.
 This works both ways, if the air temperature inside the building is colder than the outside air temperature then the coolth is maintained in the building.

 Although MVHR can be installed in any building, there is a rule of thumb that its use is not justified unless the air permeability of the thermal envelope is at or below 3 air changes per hour when tested at 50 Pascal (equivalent approximately to 3 m3/m2.h @ 50 Pa for average dwellings).
-If this level of airtightness is not achieved then the natural breathing of the building is such that alternative strategies to ventilation are more appropriate.

 If there is no temperature difference between inside and outside then there is no energy to be recovered.
 When you have a significant temperature difference between inside and outside then the thermal stacking effect (or chimney, hot air rising effect) becomes the driver that will cause your building to ventilate itself through the leakiness of the envelope.
 If it is windy then you will have wind as the driver ventilating your house through the envelope leakiness.
 By using intermittent extract at point of need, e.g. shower, kitchen, you will simply reverse some of the leakiness.